 Constant, unusual pain: unexplained pain that doesn't go away with your period (if you have them).

 Nipple inversion: the nipple is pointing in a different direction or is 'pulled in' when it's normally out.

-Swelling in armpit or collarbone: A lump, swelling or thickening in your upper chest or armpit area.
+collarbone: A lump, swelling or thickening in your upper chest or armpit area.